 An important finding of our study was that the site-specific bacterial composition significantly differs with allergic skin disease.
 The SIMPER analysis revealed the taxa with the major contribution to these changes, even though the mean relative abundance of some of those taxa (e.g. Staphylococcus) did not differ significantly between non-allergic and allergic GSDs.
-A possible explanation for this is that SIMPER analysis identified the operational taxonomic units (OTUs) that most contribute to Bray-Curtis measures of similarity between the groups without being necessarily significantly different.
+A possible explanation for this is that SIMPER analysis identified genera that had the highest contribution to differences between the groups without being necessarily significantly different.
 Furthermore, the axilla of allergic dogs showed a significantly decreased diversity (species richness) indicating dysbiosis (due to higher relative abundance of Clostridium sensu stricto 7 and Sphingomonas), even though the atopic dogs showed no clinical flares and had no pyoderma at the time of the sampling.
 This is consistent with another study of atopic dogs with pyoderma, which demonstrated different bacterial communities and reduced diversity in the allergic dogs [14].
-The first NGS study using allergic dogs without flares, like our study population, did not show significant differences of the skin microbiota community composition in comparison with healthy dogs in contrast to our findings, but did show that allergic skin had lower diversity (richness), similar to our findings [13].
+The first 16S rRNA gene amplicon based NGS study using allergic dogs without flares, like our study population, did not show significant differences of the skin microbiota community composition in comparison with healthy dogs in contrast to our findings, but did show that allergic skin had lower diversity (richness), similar to our findings [13].
 The ear canal of allergic dogs without signs of otitis also had a bacterial composition significantly different from healthy dogs’ ear canal, and without a significant difference in diversity between the groups, similar to our results [1].
 A trend of dysbiosis in association with allergy was shown with significantly increased abundance of Staphylococcus and Ralstonia in the atopic ear canals [1].
-In general, we were able to show a trend of dysbiosis for all the sites evaluated in total, with significantly reduction of Macrococcus and Brevibacterium and increase of the Phylum Proteobacteria and the genera of Sphingomonas and Nocardioides.
+In general, we were able to show a trend of dysbiosis for all the sites evaluated in total, with significantly reduction of Macrococcus and Brevibacterium and increase of the phylum Proteobacteria and the genera of Sphingomonas and Nocardioides.

 Six out of 12 allergic dogs received oclacitinib, which is a Janus kinase inhibitor with anti-pruritic and anti-inflammatory properties [63].
 Until now there is no study investigating the impact of oclacitinib on the skin microbiota.
 One study documented that treatment with cyclosporine or corticosteroids did not affect the cutaneous microbiota in dogs, evaluating these dogs before, during and after treatment [64].
 This is in line with our findings, bacterial composition of allergic dogs with and without oclacitinib did not show any significant differences.
 Thus, we suggest that oclacitinib may not influence the overall comparison between the non-allergic and allergic dogs, but future studies with larger population should confirm our finding.